thingsdb/ThingsDocs/v1/content/collection-api/mod_enum/add.md

 weight: 271
 ---

-Adds a member to an existing [enumerator type](../../../data-types/enum).
+Adds a member or method to an existing [enumerator type](../../../data-types/enum).

 ### Action